-There are various venues to discover on the University campus - the Hunterian Museum, Hunterian Art Gallery, home to The Mackintosh House, the Zoology Museum and the Anatomy Museum.
+There are various venues to discover on the University campus - the Hunterian Museum, Hunterian Art Gallery, home to The Mackintosh House, the Zoology Museum, Anatomy Museum and Country Surgeon Micro Museum.

 Enjoy your visit!

 William Hunter’s original collection was assembled to improve knowledge of the world and was rich in rare and important objects.
-Some 200 years later, the recently refurbished Hunterian Museum contains a huge variety of objects and offers the chance to discover and explore.
+Some 200 years later, the Hunterian Museum, located in the Gilbert Scott building, contains a huge variety of objects and offers the chance to discover and explore.

 Hunterian Art Gallery

 In 1807, the Hunterian was the first museum in Britain with a gallery of paintings.
 Today, although most famous for our Whistler and Mackintosh collections, we have a wide range of outstanding works on show.
-See masterpieces by Rembrandt, Rubens, Chardin and Stubbs, and the world’s largest permanent display of the work of James McNeill Whistler.
-Examine the significant Scottish Colourist collection, or explore the distinctive style of the Glasgow Boys and Girls.
-Discover the largest single holding of the work of Charles Rennie Mackintosh and The Mackintosh House, the reassembled interiors from his Glasgow home.
+The Hunterian Art Gallery, located on Hillhead Street beside the University Library, boasts one of the most distinguished public art collections in Scotland with works ranging from Rubens and Rembrandt to the Scottish Colourists and Glasgow Boys.
+It also features the world’s largest permanent display of the work of James McNeill Whistler, the largest single holding of the work of Charles Rennie Mackintosh and The Mackintosh House.

 The Mackintosh House comprises the meticulously reassembled interiors from the house occupied by Charles Rennie Mackintosh and his artist-wife Margaret Macdonald from 1906 to 1914.
 The interiors are furnished with Mackintosh's original furniture and fitments and decorated as closely as was possible to the original.
 The House presents the personal setting of this remarkable artist-couple and provides an impressive example of the concept of the 'room as a work of art'.